wevansprojects/ShellSetup/README.md

 Amazon Correto Link: https://docs.aws.amazon.com/corretto/latest/corretto-17-ug/generic-linux-install.html

 PopOS:
-You will need to run sudo apt install pip3
+You will need to run:
+sudo apt install pip3

 Most components come with PopOS so you will only need to install pip3 for python packages from the package manager.